Mirian III: Conversion to Christianity

-Mirian's conversion to Christianity might have occurred in 334, followed by the declaration of Christianity as Iberia's state religion in 337.
-He was, thus, among the first monarchs of the ancient world to have adopted this new religion.
-A legend has it that when Mirian, staunchly pagan, was hunting in the woods near his capital Mtskheta, the darkness fell upon the land and the king was totally blinded.
+Mirian's conversion to Christianity and adaptation of Iberia's state religion is accepted by scholars to have occurred either in 319 or 326, thus, making Georgia the second kingdom after Armenia to have declared Christianity as a state religion.
+A legend has it that when Mirian, staunchly pagan, was hunting in the woods near his capital Mtskheta, darkness fell upon the land and the king was totally blinded.
 The light did not resume until Mirian prayed to "Nino's God" for aid.
-Upon his arrival he requested the audience with Nino and converted to Christianity soon after.
+Upon his arrival he summoned Nino to an audience and converted to Christianity soon after.
 According to tradition, Mirian's second wife, Nana, preceded her husband in conversion.

-His conversion fostered the growth of the central royal government, which confiscated the pagan temple properties and gave them to the nobles and the church; the medieval Georgian sources give evidence of how actively the monarchy and the nobility propagated Christianity and of the resistance they encountered from the mountain folk.
-The Roman historian Rufinus as well as the Georgian annals report that, after their conversion, the Iberians requested clergy from the emperor Constantine, who responded vigorously and sent priests and holy relics to Iberia.
+His conversion fostered the growth of the central royal government, which confiscated the pagan temples' properties and gave them to the nobles and the church; medieval Georgian sources give evidence of how actively the monarchy and the nobility propagated Christianity and of the resistance they encountered from the mountain folk.
+The Roman historian Rufinus as well as the Georgian annals report that, after their conversion, the Iberians requested clergymen from emperor Constantine, who responded vigorously and sent priests and holy relics to Iberia.
 The Georgian tradition then relates a story of the construction of a cathedral in Mtskheta at Mirian's behest and the king's pilgrimage to Jerusalem shortly before his death.
-According to tradition, Mirian and his wife Nana were interred at the Samtavro convent in Mtskheta, where their tombs are still shown.
+According to tradition, Mirian and his wife Nana were buried at the Samtavro convent in Mtskheta, where their tombs are still displayed to the public.

 Family

 The Georgian sources speak of Mirian's two marriages.
 His first wife was Abeshura, daughter of the last Arsacid Iberian king who also traced his ancestry to the ancient Pharnabazid dynasty of Iberia.
 She died without issue when Mirian was 15 years old, in 292 according to Toumanoff.
-With her death, "the kingship and queenship of the Pharnabazid kings came to an end in Iberia",—the chronicler continues.
+With her death, "the kingship and queenship of the Pharnabazid kings came to an end in Iberia", — the chronicler continues.
 Mirian subsequently remarried his second queen, Nana "from Pontus, daughter of Oligotos", who bore him two sons—Rev and Varaz-Bakur—and a daughter who married Peroz, the first Mihranid dynast of Gugark.